 Affiliate marketing is the main way I make money with blogging.
 It means I place links to products and services that I like and think of as useful to my readers in my articles.
 When someone uses my link to sign-up or buy something, I receive a small commission (~5-30% of the purchase price).
 The person being referred does not pay extra for this and may receive a sign-up bonus or discount.
 Even if you are not a blogger, affiliate marketing is a profitable side hustle.
 You can find my free guide on how to get started here.

-Affiliate marketing requires slightly more effort than running ads but is also likely to be more profitable.
+Affiliate marketing requires slightly more effort than running ads but is also likely to be more profitable for bloggers.
 The key difficulty is to find products or services that actually benefit your readers, fit with your niche and blog content, and have an affiliate scheme.
 Recommending junk may work in the short term, but is not sustainable in the long term.
 Equally, recommending gardening tools on a finance blog would confuse people more than it would do any good.

 The benefits of affiliate marketing are that, most importantly, you are helping people.
 There are many products and services that can make people’s lives easier but they do not know about them.
 Additionally, the amount of money you can earn from affiliate marketing is essentially unlimited.
 As with adverts, affiliate links do not require ongoing management and thus become a passive income source.